telliott99/MySwift2/chapter3/dictionary.rst

     code: TYO
     >

-We can access the values by subscript notation.
+We can access the values in a dictionary by subscript notation.

 .. sourcecode:: bash